neuroidss/lab-governance/README.md

 ##### Policy: FTE definition
 FTE, full time employee is a measurement unit, it could be one or more person and in average means 4 days / week, daily 8 hours, 130 hours / month.

-##### Policy: Human resource dedication
-- Partners can be dedicated to work on a Client projects
-  - Each week (in average) works on the Client Project for the time agreed with the Client
-- For changing dedication, permission is necessary from the following roles:
-  - Biz
-  - Sales
-  - Recruiter
-  - Legal representative
-  - HR Circle LL
-  - Resource Clarity

-- Permission is necessary (with the above roles) in case of changes of:
-  - FTE
-  - Roles in direct contact with the client
-  - Contract
-  - Price, pricing
-  - Project timeframe
-- The above listed roles can block the above listed changes up to 2 weeks before the legal minimum stated (usually 4 weeks), if the roles decide within their domains that the upcoming change is not safe to fail.
-Moreover, it is highly preferred not to change within 6 months, and to change at the time of contract change.
-- Minimum 6 months on a client project, except agreed otherwise with the client.
-- No more than 1 person should be replaced within one month, except agreed otherwise with the client.

 ##### Policy: Client communications, quality assurance, bug handling
 Each product development role must:
 - Define bug priorities with the client.
 Highest prio bug should mean, that fixing it becomes the number one team priority above any other activities.